GregFa/BigRiverQTLPlots.jl/README.md

 - `plot_eQTL()`: This function is specifically designed to plot eQTL analysis results, assisting in visualization of genetic associations with gene expression levels.

-- `confplot()`: This function is designed to create vertical confidence plots.
-These plots provide an insightful representation of statistical certainty or variability in the data.

 ## Installation
 To install `BigRiverQTLPlots.jl`, you can use Julia's package manager.
 Here is the command: